Water Quality, Filtration & Testing

 Flow Rate and Size

-We need to match the filter size to our home’s water usage.
-A filter that’s too small will reduce water pressure throughout our house.
+You need to match the filter size to your home’s water usage.
+A filter that is too small can reduce water pressure throughout the house.

 Check the gallons per minute (GPM) rating.
 Most homes need 8-12 GPM for normal water flow.